The three-fifths compromise is an infamous passage in the United States Constitution.

 The Three-Fifths Compromise in the Articles of Confederation

 A proposed measure preceded the three-fifths compromise in the US Constitution for the Articles of Confederation.

 The Articles of Confederation assigned tax obligations to each state based on population.

 A Virginian, Benjamin Harrison, suggested that an enslaved person should be counted as half of one person.

 Several representatives from New England attempted to argue the number up to three-quarters before Founding Father James Madison proposed the three-fifths number.

 The amendment was nearly passed, falling just two votes short of becoming law under the Articles of Confederation.

 The Three-Fifths Compromise at the Constitutional Convention

-The core of their proposal, that congressional representation in one house of Congress should be based on population, was unanimously accepted in principle.
-Debate centered around the three-fifths number.
+The core of their proposal that congressional representation in one house of Congress should be based on population was unanimously accepted in principle.
+The debate centered around the three-fifths number.

 The detailed debate commenced between July 9 and 13, and the three-fifths number was initially rejected 6-4.
-Southern states quickly realized that a higher number (such as five-fifths) would not pass, so they ultimately agreed to the compromise, allowing it to pass 8-2.
+However, southern states quickly realized that a higher number would not pass, so they ultimately agreed to the compromise, allowing it to pass 8-2.